squid-cache/squid-cache.github.io/Features/HTTP11.rst

 HTTP/1.1 requires support for chunked encoding in both parsers and composers.
 This applies to both responses and requests.

-There is preleminary patches available for both Squid-3 and Squid-2 adding at least response chunked decoding.
+There is preleminary patches available for both Squid-3 and Squid-2 adding at least response chunked decoding. ''Now integrated in 3.1.''

 == Related minor tasks ==